kariyum/work-bridge/documentation/Kanban.md

 ## p2

+- [ ] products search, start with what is available in the ui, using service workers to not lag the ui at the same time request remote search and either combine or show API response for completeness
 - [ ] UI unit test
 - [ ] add email verification - SMTP server (look for a free provider)
 - [ ] add phone number verification